 Mange in foxes can be caused by two species of mite, Sarcoptes scabiei and Notoedres notoedres.
 Both burrow into the skin and lay eggs resulting in a rapid multiplication of numbers.
 This causes an intense itch that ultimately leads to secondary bacterial infections due to persistent scratching and associated hair loss.
 Infections usually start on or near the tail, progressing in severe cases to cause extensive hair loss and thick crusts of dried tissue fluid exudate, exceptionally over 1cm thick, forming on affected areas.
 This is accompanied by an offensive odour, with animals in the final stages of the disease losing up to 50% of their body weight and displaying a general listlessness and decreased fear of man.

-Written by Dr Declan Looney
+Dr Declan Looney

 Dr Declan Looney is Senior Wildlife Inspector with the Northern Ireland Environment Agency.
 His current interest is the impacts of introduced mammals.